 What causes hair loss along the hairline?

 Traction alopecia is one of the most common causes of thinning hair around the hairline or edges.
 This type of hair loss is caused by hair frequently being tightly pulled, which leads to hair follicle inflammation.
 Ponytails, braids, cornrows, dreadlocks, weaves, hair extensions, wigs, and other tight hairstyles can contribute to traction alopecia.
-Using relaxers and hot tools (like flat irons) can exacerbate the problem.
+Relaxers and hot tools (like flat irons) can exacerbate the problem.
 This condition is common in black women (resulting in thinning edges), but it can affect women of any ethnicity.

 Early signs of traction alopecia include small bumps along the side of the scalp and hairline.
 Traction alopecia can be reversed – and you can experience hair regrowth in the affected area – if you act quickly enough.
-However, permanent scarring and damage of the hair follicles are possible if left untreated, which means that the affected follicles won't produce new hair.
+However, permanent scarring and damage of the hair follicles are possible if left untreated, so the affected follicles won't produce new hair.
 We'll talk about treatments and lifestyle changes that can help below.

 Other causes of edges and hairline hair loss in women